SingularityIndonesia/Func-It/README.md

 </details>

-*Note: Just remember that escaper is not associative.*

 ### 4. Infix

 Many useful infix functions in it.

+<details>
+  <summary>Click to see more</summary>
 You can alter list inside monad.
 You can do many things, such appending to list, get elem by index. etc.
-<details>
-  <summary>Click to see example</summary>

 ```kotlin
 val a = (1..5).toList().some()